 Bjorling left a legacy of about 650 recordings.
 In addition to some 250 studio recordings (including 12 complete operas and the Verdi Requiem), there are about 400 live recordings of radio concerts, film recordings and complete opera broadcasts from European and American performances.
 A third of these were Swedish Radio broadcasts.
 More than 50 programs, including 11 Metropolitan Opera broadcasts, survived from these American radio series: General Motors Concerts, Telephone Hour, Voice of Firestone, Standard Hour and Ford Sunday Evening Hour.
 Many of these programs are available at Chicago Public Library.

-Studio recordings are arranged by format and label numbers as listed in A Jussi Bjorling Discography by Jack W. Porter and Harald Henrysson (pages 101-150).
+Studio recordings are arranged by format and label numbers as listed in A Jussi Bjorling Phonography by Harald Henrysson.
 More than 75 labels from Sweden to South Africa, from Australia to North and South America, are represented.
 Most of the original 78s have been reissued on LP and CD, nearly all of which are in the collection.

 The reel-to-reel tapes include live performances of complete operas that Bjorling never recorded in the studio: Faust, Romeo et Juliette, Don Carlo, La Traviata, Un Ballo in Maschera and Beethoven's Missa Solemnis.